dzoladz/dzoladz/content/home/about.md

 # Biography

-Hi!
-I'm the Project Coordinator for the [Consortium of Ohio Libraries (COOL)](https://www.cool-cat.org/eg/opac/home), a collaborative of independent libraries pioneering the use of an open-source library system: [Evergreen ILS](https://evergreen-ils.org).
-You'll also find me involved with a broad range of library-related technology management and support services to Ohio's public, academic, special libraries, and cultural heritage institutions.
+Project Coordinator for the [Consortium of Ohio Libraries (COOL)](https://www.cool-cat.org/eg/opac/home), a collaborative of independent libraries pioneering the use of the open-source [Evergreen ILS](https://evergreen-ils.org) in Ohio.